nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `add n/Frisbee v/MPSH c/15 d/30/10/2021 t/1500 r/E201`
 * `add n/Frisbee v/MPSH c/15 d/30/10/2021 t/1500 r/E201, a121`
 * `add n/Frisbee v/MPSH c/15 d/30/10/2021 t/1500 r/John Doe, Jane Doe`

+#### Viewing events information : `view`

+Shows a numbered list of all the events in the address book.

+The index of the event is the corresponding number in the list shown when `view` (without the [INDEX] parameter) is called.

+Format: `view [INDEX]`
+* For an index i, 1 ≤ i ≤ n, where n is the number of events in the address book

+Examples:

+* `view` shows a list of all the events
+* `view 5` shows the details of the event at index 5

 #### Editing an event : `edit`